ray-di/ray-di.github.io/manuals/1.0/en/Injections.md

 ## Assisted Injection

-It is also possible to inject dependencies directly in the invoke method parameter(s).
+Also called method-call injection action injection, or Invocation injection.It is also possible to inject dependencies directly in the invoke method parameter(s).
 When doing this, add the dependency to the end of the arguments and add `#[Assisted]` to the parameter(s).
 You need `null` default for that parameter.

+_Note that this Assisted Injection is different from the one in Google Guice._
 ```php
 use Ray\Di\Di\Assisted;
 ```